-Options Process 2022
+Options Process 2024

-- Monday 21st February 2022 Newsletter item to Y9 parent and pupils, introducing the options process. - Friday 25th February 2022 KS4 Options 201-23 booklet available on the school website and Firefly, outlining all KS4 courses available at GCSE or equivalent level with information about what the subject entails at GCSE and where it can take pupils in the future. - Friday 25th February 2022 Video presentations from subject leaders giving a brief introduction to their subject at GCSE or equivalent level options process, and which can also be accessed via your son's/daughter's Firefly dashboard.
+- Wednesday 31st January 2024 Year 9 'Drop Down Morning' ...
+'Making the Right Choices'.
+As part of the carousel of activities, each Year 9 form group will be introduced to the option process. - Thursday 1st February 2024 KS4 Options 2024-26 booklet available on the school website and Firefly, outlining all KS4 courses available at GCSE or equivalent level with information about what the subject entails at GCSE and where it can take pupils in the future. - Friday 2nd February 2024 Newsletter item to Y9 parent and pupils, introducing the options process. - Monday 4th March Monday 11th March 2024 Y9 Options 2024 ...
+Preliminary Survey Y9 pupils are asked to complete a preliminary survey indicating their likely GCSE or equivalent level choices.

-- Monday 28th February Monday 7th March 2022

-Y9 Options 2021 ...
-Preliminary Survey

-Y9 pupils are asked to complete a preliminary survey indicating their likely GCSE or equivalent level choices.
 The results of the survey will then be used to create a 'best fit' options form, which pupils will subsequently make their actual choices on.
-These choices may and can differ from those indicated on the preliminary survey.

-- Monday 21st March 2022

-Options From 2022 published and distributed for completion.
+These choices may and can differ from those indicated on the preliminary survey. - Monday 25th March 2024 Options From 2024 published and distributed for completion.

-- Thursday 24th March 2022

-Year 9 Parents' Evening

-An opportunity for parents to speak with subject specific staff.

-Mr Church will also hold a series of short presentations at times between 4:00pm and 6:30pm outlining the options process and how to complete the options form.

-- Friday 29th April 2022

-Deadline for handing in completed forms to MC via form tutor.
+- Thursday 18th April 2024 Year 9 Parents' Evening An opportunity for parents to speak with subject specific staff.
+Mr Church will also hold a series of short presentations at times between 4:00pm and 6:30pm outlining the options process and how to complete the options form. - Friday 26th April 2024 Deadline for handing in completed forms to MC via form tutor.